 Many companies mess up by purchasing bug tracking and task management systems that are overly complex.
 What happens?
 Most of the features go underused, or worse, teams are so turned off by the challenge of learning an overly complicated system that they give up, and don’t bother using it.
 Instead, they revert back to bad habits and the issue tracking process suffers.

 With those three questions guiding you, don’t let yourself get distracted by all the bells and whistles that many bug tracking solutions provide.
 You won’t use them.
-Instead, look for a tool that pairs everything down to its simplest; one who’s features all have a purpose and that purpose is to answer one of those three questions.
+Instead, look for a bug tracking tool that pairs everything down to its simplest; one who’s features all have a purpose and that purpose is to answer one of those three questions.
+Start a free trial of DoneDone today and see how it's done.